“SDOH and MED-Tech: How do we keep students connected to communities during healthcare’s digital revolution?”

 • A brief demo of the Wellup platform that will be used to power Roseman’s ‘high tech-high touch’ approach.

-Breakout session groups will discuss:
+Breakout session groups discussed by:

 • Other examples of how institutions are creating ‘high tech-high touch’ learning opportunities in underserved communities.